Home learning at SIJS aims to:

 Years 5 and 6 – 30 minutes a day (or the equivalent of over time)

 Home learning grids are set at the beginning of each term and are linked to pupils’ EPIC learning.
-The grid gives pupils a choice as regards which home learning task they complete in any particular week.
-An example can be found by clicking HERE.
 Staff collect home learning in every Monday and feedback to pupils by the following Wednesday.
 Home learning diaries are also collected in at this point so that teachers are able to respond to parents’ and carers’ comments.
 We also set weekly maths home learning linked to the learning in class.
 This is often set online using the learning platforms Mathletics or Spellodrome.
 If pupils are unable to get online at home we can make provision available for them before school or during home learning club, run by support staff every Wednesday, while teachers have weekly staff training.

 We also expect adults at home to hear their children read whenever possible, encouraging their child to read a variety of different texts which can be found in the Hive at school.
 Consolidating the key skills of spelling and number bonds / times tables is also essential daily practice.
 At SIJS each pupil has in effect their own personalised spelling and number bonds/times tables package according to their level of understanding.
 Parents and carers are responsible for practising with their child at home before teachers carry out the final assessment at school.
 PLT certificates, awarded to pupils when they complete a spelling stage or a phase in maths are given out amidst much excitement on Friday afternoons.
 An example of PLT at SIJS can be seen below.